Nickolas Zukowsky: Career

-2019 was a breakout year for Zukowsky, winning first in road race for the National Under-23 Road Championships, first overall for the Grand Prix Cycliste de Saguenay, along with other significant finishes such as third overall in the Tour de Beauce and the Tour of the Gila.
+2019 was a breakout year for Zukowsky, winning first in road race for the Canadian National Under-23 Road Championships, first overall for the Grand Prix Cycliste de Saguenay, along with other significant finishes such as third overall in the Tour de Beauce and the Tour of the Gila.

 In 2020, Zukowsky signed with but did not have any significant results that year.
 In 2021, he placed fourth overall in the Vuelta a Castilla y León.